July 2nd, 2018 Written by a Staff Member of Hair Loss in Women

 Essential Oils For Stress Release

 Case Western Reserve University published a study in which they compared identical twins with different life experiences.
 They found that when one of the twins experienced significantly more stress, she was three times more likely to experience hair loss.
-The author of the study is Bahman Guyuron MD, professor at Case Western Reserve.
+The author of the study is Bahman Guyuron MD, a professor at Case Western Reserve.
 Dr. Guyuron explains, “Stress releases cortisol, which produces waste products around hair follicles, making them deteriorate.”

 There have been many studies on the positive effects of essential oils on human health.
 Some of the top oils for stress release are lavender, chamomile, vanilla, rose, and frankincense.